QuiltMC/rfcs/rfc/0013-experimental-features.md

     - [ ] #{Issue ID} {Title of issue}
 }
 ```
+(*Note: everything between curly brackets has to be replaced with the actual contents.*)

 Once every TODO and blocking issue is closed, the feature can be added to the next related working group meeting, where the team will vote on the stabilization of the feature.
 If the stabilization is refused, the team has to provide reasoning behind the choice, in addition to TODOs required to send the stabilization request again.